michaelifebrian/NikolaevskyDynamics/README.md

 ### Nikolaevsky Equation Solver with Lyapunov Characteristic Exponent (LCE) Calculation

-This Python implementation provides a solver for the Nikolaevsky Equation (NE) using the **Exponential Time Differencing Runge-Kutta (ETDRK4)** method.
+This Python implementation is used for research purpose and provides a solver for the Nikolaevsky Equation (NE) using the **Exponential Time Differencing Runge-Kutta (ETDRK4)** method.
 It also supports the calculation of **Lyapunov Characteristic Exponents (LCEs)** to analyze the chaotic behavior of dynamical systems.
 The implementation is optimized for performance using **PyTorch**.

 ---